Skip to content Skip to sidebar Skip to footer

 Focus your time on the things that matter the most.
 Ahrefs has made it easy and prioritized the errors.
 So, you can start working on the errors and make your website technically error free.

-ahrefs issues categorization
+ahrefs error categorization

 SEO Technical Audit Checklist/Report Template